davidad/davidad.github.io/source/_posts/2014-02-19-relocatable-vs-position-independent-code-or.markdown

-This fact became very real to me this week as I made a [kernel from scratch](/blog/2014/02/18/kernel-from-scratch/): I was moderately surprised that I _needed_ to set up a page table, when I had always thought of virtual memory as a mildly advanced kernel feature.
+This fact became very real to me this week as I made a [kernel from scratch](/blog/2014/02/18/kernel-from-scratch/): I was moderately surprised that I _needed_ to set up a page table, when I had always thought of virtual memory as a somewhat advanced kernel feature.
 Today, I learned how "relocatable" and "PIC" -- terms I'd encountered in the past and never really understood -- suddenly make sense in this context.  <!-- more -->